dylangarrettschool99/student_2025try2/navigation/about.md

 <style>
     /* Style looks pretty compact,
-       - grid-container and grid-item are referenced the code */
+       - grid-container and grid-item are referenced in the code */
     .grid-container {
         display: grid;